Bullitt08/Yahoo-NBA-Fantasy-Assistant/README.md

 3. Test filtering and search functionality
 4. Confirm fantasy scoring calculations

 ## ⚠️ Disclaimer

 This application is for personal use only.
 It is not affiliated with Yahoo, NBA, or any official fantasy sports platforms.
-NBA statistics are used in accordance with publicly available data policies.
+NBA statistics are scraped from publicly available data sources in accordance with their terms of service.